-Welles-Turner Memorial Library Groundbreaking Ceremony
+GROUNDBREAKING: Welles-Turner Memorial Library - Glastonbury, CT

 On a frigid morning in Glastonbury, the Welles-Turner Memorial Library ceremonial broke ground on the new renovation and addition project.
 The project refreshes the public spaces of the library to best serve the current and future needs of the growing Town of Glastonbury.
 The design for the Welles-Turner Memorial Library is fresh and modern, while retaining historical and traditional elements that carefully knit the building into the existing contextual fabric of the town.
 The addition exterior is clad with materials reminiscent of the Town’s rural past, such as stone walls and board siding.